Meningococcal Disease

 How can you prevent meningococcal disease?

 Vaccination is one of the most effective ways to prevent meningococcal disease.
+It is always good practice to wash your hands, cover your cough, and stay home when you are sick.

-What are the options for meningococcal vaccine?
+What are the different types of meningococcal vaccine?

 Who should get the meningococcal vaccines?